jmoscola/ESP32_TFT_library/README.md

 ---

-#### Other config notes
+### Other Config Notes

-Touch screen can be enabled in Components -> TFT Display as well.
+The touch screen can be enabled in `Component config → TFT Display` as well.

-Using *idf.py menuconfig* **select tick rate 1000** ( → Component config → FreeRTOS → Tick rate (Hz) ) to get more accurate timings
+Using `idf.py menuconfig` **select tick rate 1000** ( → Component config → FreeRTOS → Tick rate (Hz) ) to get more accurate timings.

 ---

-#### Installing as Library
+### Installing as a Library
 This repository is intended to be installable as a component library using the ESP-IDF 4.0 build system.

-It is recommended though that you first follow the [demo instructions](#building-the-demo) below to build this repository as a standalone example to validate your hardware and have a basis to learn the library features.
+It is recommended that you first follow the [demo instructions](#building-the-demo) below to build this repository as a standalone example to validate your hardware and have a basis to learn the library features.

 When you are ready to incorporate it into your existing project, it is recommended to: